romana/romana.github.io/how/details.md

 For example, the diagram below shows the path packets take when OpenStack VMs on different tenant VXLAN segments communicate.
 There is an extra encap/dcap cycle required for the router on another host to forward the traffic to the proper endpoint.

-Using Romana would avoid this extra router hop, the top-of-rack round trip as well as the 3 encap cycles, reducing latency by about 85%.
+With Romana this extra router hop is avoided and the top-of-rack round trip as well as the three encap cycles are eliminated.
+As a result latency is greatly reduced (in some cases by 85%).

 ![OpenStack VXLAN Routing](/images/vxlan.png)